 The Louis Armstrong Center for Music & Medicine, Mount Sinai Beth Israel, New York City, USA

-Andrew Rossetti PhD, MT-BC, LCAT, is a music psychotherapist, and supervisor of the Mount Sinai Healthcare System Louis Armstrong Center for Music & Medicine’s multi-site Music Therapy Program in Radiation Oncology.
+Andrew Rossetti PhD, MT-BC, LCAT, is a music psychotherapist, and director of Oncology Music Therapy at the Mount Sinai Healthcare System Louis Armstrong Center for Music & Medicine’s multi-site program..
 His clinical practice in medical music psychotherapy extends to all areas of oncology in the hospital environ, as well as to the neonatal ICU where he specializes in Environmental Music Therapy in fragile areas, and the treatment of trauma and post traumatic stress.
 Dr. Rossetti is an international lecturer and has been a frequent invited and keynote speaker at conferences and universities in the US, Asia, Europe, South America, and Canada.
 He is an active clinical researcher whose work has been published in numerous high impact medical journals and highlighted in the New York Times.
 His work has also been featured on CBS, NBC, National Public Radio, and the New York Psychoanalytic Society & Institute’s Helix Center Series.
 Dr. Rossetti is an Editorial Board Reviewer for the International Journal of Radiation Oncology Biology and Physics, and a faculty member of Montclair State University, and the University of Barcelona.

 Fred J Schwartz MD